It could be getting out of the house, it could be buckling up a seatbelt, it could be chores or homework, sometimes we have to set limits.

 One Thing Parents Need To Do Before Setting Limits

 Instead of making demands when a child comes home, try connecting first.
-An empathetic response, some understanding and connection works to move past the defensive barricade children put themselves in.
+An empathetic response, some understanding, and connection work to move past the defensive barricade children put themselves in.

 What's the quickest way to do this?